TeamRizu/outfox-wiki/content/dev/songs/TJA-Compatibility.md

 This genre is not used that much in modern versions of the game, as it is the 'nursery rhymes' genre.
 If you are being true to the historical versions of the game then use this genre, but most now have moved into variety and classical.
 They tend to be more biased towards the easier side of difficulty, as it was meant to open up the game to a younger audience.

 >* ``バラエティ``
 This genre is 'variety'.
 It is the genre where you can put charts that do not really 'fit' in anything else.
 In most simulators, a lot of the edit charts go into variety.
+A lot of songs from BMS and Touhou fit in this category.

 >* ``ボーカロイド`` or ``VOCALOID``
 The vocaloid genre has two possible entries to the genre tag, and you can use either of them.
 This genre is for music made using the vocaloid based virtual idol singers, including IA, Miku, Luka, Gumi etc.